ivangeevo/btwr-core/## Changelog.md

 ### 0.24

-+ Added recipe for making Strap.
++ Added missing recipe for making Strap.
 + Added Unfired Brick item & block & the ability to sun dry them into regular bricks.
 + Added Fuel values to all "flammable" items like wooden club, gear and all hemp derivatives.
 + Added recipes for cut leather to be used with some existing recipes that require normal leather.
 + Added Diamond Armor Plate item and changed recipes for making diamond armor.
 + Rebalanced Shears block breaking speed.
-+ Made regular brick item placeable in the world as a block.
++ Made the Brick item placeable in the world as a block.
 + Fixed a bug with creepers not igniting with fire charge.
 + Fixed Strap recipe only giving 1 strap instead of 4
 + Changes to BTWR conventional tags.